 This option has been deprecated from the config file.
 It now lives as a per-server configuration item in the servers configuration area.
-See the section called "Servers" for details.
+See the section called "Per-server configuration" for details.

 The [helpers] section controls which external applications Subversion uses to accomplish its tasks.
 Valid options in this section are: